 Chief Justice Roberts Promises To Evaluate Sexual Misconduct Policies

-Supreme Court Chief Justice John Roberts on Sunday released his annual report on the federal judiciary on Sunday.
+Supreme Court Chief Justice John Roberts released his annual report on the federal judiciary on Sunday.

 In one section of the 16-page report, he promised a careful evaluation of the judiciary's sexual misconduct policies.